betasewer/machaon/README.rst

-Machaon is a small framework for interactive CLI-like application.
+Machaon is a Python app launcher which has Smalltalk-like syntax.